YT37/ArduinoProjects/README.md

-# ArduinoSnippets
+# ArduinoProjects
-These are small projects or code snippets from diffrent tutorials.
+- These are small projects in arduino.

 # Pinouts
 - They are in their respective folders.